thrvrce/simple-crud-api/README.md

     ]
 }`.
 You can omit some properties.
 5. **Delete profile by id** `DELETE PUT http://localhost:3000/person/6a0e7516-8504-4ba1-b81d-431ccb681920`.
 It will delete profile by given id if it exists.

+To run e2e tests firstly start server using `start:prod` and then `npm run test`.
+If retesting needed, reload server firstly in order to clean stored data from previous tests